Specific categories of workers

 Domestic servants

 30. Section 51 HSWA states that Part 1 of the Act does not apply in relation to the employment of domestic servants in a private household.
-HSE cannot therefore enforce the provisions of HSWA against an employer insofar as those provisions relate to the employment of a domestic servant, nor against the domestic servant him/herself.
+HSE cannot therefore enforce the provisions of HSWA against an employer insofar as those provisions relate to the employment of a domestic servant, nor against the domestic servant themselves.

 Footnotes